kp4ws/EncryptedEditor/README.md

 # EncryptedEditor
-A simple text editor program using Java Swing.
-The purpose of this application is to give the user's the ability to encrypt their messages.
+A simple text editor program that allows the user to encrypt their messages.

 ### Release Notes ###
 ---